-The Nighthawk C7800 is a 32×8 DOCSIS 3.1 modem that can cover your home with speeds up to 32Gbps, which Netgear states is suitable for extreme gaming and streaming.
-The unit is powered by a 1.5GHz dual-core processor and supports Wi-Fi 5 802.11ac technology with high power amplifiers and external active antennas help blanket your home with reliable Wi-Fi signals so you can stream multiple HD videos, play VR games, or just surf the web.
+The Nighthawk C7800 is a 32x8 DOCSIS 3.1 modem that can cover your home with speeds up to 32Gbps, which Netgear states is suitable for extreme gaming and streaming.
+The unit is powered by a 1.5GHz dual-core processor and supports Wi-Fi 5 802.11ac technology with high-power amplifiers, and external active antennas help blanket your home with reliable Wi-Fi signals so you can stream multiple HD videos, play VR games, or just surf the web.

 If you have a DSL or fiber line, the models on our list won’t be compatible, so this means that AT&T and Verizon DSL, fiber, or FIOS customers will be left out.
-There are specific modem router combos that will work with select and very specific DSL services, but your mileage will vary.
-The best rule of thumb is if you find a modem router combo that you like with the features you need, you should call your ISP to see if it can be added to your plan and supported on their network.
+There are specific modem-router combos that will work with select and very specific DSL services, but your mileage will vary.
+The best rule of thumb is that if you find a modem-router combo that you like with the features you need, you should call your ISP to see if it can be added to your plan and supported on their network.

 While renting a modem may seem cheaper — you don’t have to put down several hundred dollars to cover the cost at once — it can get expensive in the long run.
 Xfinity, for example, charges a $14 per month rental fee, up from the previous rate of $13.
 This means that anyone who rents equipment will be subjected to changing market and economic conditions.
 Over two years, Xfinity’s rental cost will total $336 at today’s rates.